EdDuarte/website/content/types/other/_index.md

 ---
 title: "Other"
-description: "Me, elsewhere on the web."
+description: "Me, elsewhere on the web"
 weight: 1
 ---